-Using these language, script, and optional region codes, Global PIQA contains 116 unique language varieties.
-This includes 107 unique ISO language-script combinations, 101 unique ISO 639-3 language codes, and 23 unique ISO 15924 script codes.
+Using these language, script, and optional region codes, Global PIQA contains 141 unique language varieties.
+This includes 129 unique ISO language-script combinations, 118 unique ISO 639-3 language codes, and 24 unique ISO 15924 script codes.
 Language counts per region and language family are shown in Table \ref{tab:by_family_region}.
-Language families use the top-level families from Glottolog; we note that the Indo-European family is a large family including the Armenic, Balto-Slavic, Celtic, Germanic, Indo-Aryan, and Iranian sub-families (among others), with languages ranging from English and Spanish to Hindi and Persian (Farsi).
-We also note that all of the languages in the ``Americas'' region in Global PIQA are originally European languages that are now spoken in the Americas; if possible, we hope to include more indigenous languages of the Americas in the next version of Global PIQA (v1; \S\ref{sec:globalpiqa-v1}).
+Language families use the top-level families from Glottolog \citep{hammarstrom-etal-2021-glottolog}; we note that the Indo-European family is a large family including the Armenic, Balto-Slavic, Celtic, Germanic, Indo-Aryan, and Iranian sub-families (among others), with languages ranging from English and Spanish to Hindi and Persian (Farsi).
+Regions are defined in \S\ref{app:by_region}.
+We also note that all of the languages in the North America and South America regions in Global PIQA are originally European languages that are now spoken in the Americas; if possible, we hope to include more indigenous languages of the Americas in future benchmarks.

-The full list of languages in Global PIQA, along with the best-performing LLM on Global PIQA for each language, is in Table \ref{tab:all-langs}.
+The full list of languages in Global PIQA is in Table \ref{tab:lang_results}.